 In fans’ minds, the contrasting personalities of Olivares and Castillo were a big part of their rivalry.
 While Ruben enjoyed the spotlight—partying with Mexican celebrities and even making cameos in comedy films—Chucho was soft-spoken and maintained a low profile.
 Those who knew him agreed that Castillo was an introvert outside the ring, but Chucho believed that that trait inhibited him from performing to his best inside the roped square.
 In fact, in order to maximize his chances against “El Púas” the second time round, he went as far as seeking psychological counsel before the rematch.

 A rematch between Olivares and Castillo after their dramatic first fight was well justified by their storylines as well.
-“El Púas” was still undefeated and in a serious tear, beating everyone he faced by flattening them out.
-For his part, Chucho had previously participated in three rematches in his career, looking to avenge past losses; he won all three thanks to gritty determination and fistic power .
+“El Púas” was still undefeated and on a serious tear, beating everyone he faced by flattening them with his fearsome power.
+For his part, Chucho had previously participated in three rematches in his career, looking to avenge past losses; he won all three thanks to gritty determination and fistic power.
 If there was anyone alive who could challenge “El Púas” inside a ring, that was surely Castillo.

 The early rounds of Olivares vs Castillo II were subdued, with both fighters trying to find out if anything had changed since their previous encounter.
 But as early as the first round, a head butt opened a gash above Ruben’s left eye, releasing blood freely, which poured down his face.
 The pace picked up considerably in round three while both guys scored with their trademark shots: Ruben using the left hook and Castillo landing right hands upstairs.
 By round five, however, the action reached a higher plateau, as both fighters traded punches freely and kept closing the distance.
 In a few minutes, what had begun as a lively discussion at a distance became a shouting match inside a phone booth.

 In the ninth stanza Olivares made a big stand, pushing forward with determination and backing Castillo to the ropes.
 As Ruben unleashed combinations relentlessly, Chucho fought back, matching the champion punch for punch.
-As the ecstatic audience celebrated the display of bravado of the champion, the two Mexicans inside the ring pummeled each other ferociously in what had escalated to a textbook war of attrition.
+And as the ecstatic audience celebrated the display of bravado of the champion, the two Mexican warriors pummeled each other ferociously in what had escalated to a textbook war of attrition.

 As the contest moved to the championship rounds, the pace remained neck-breaking.
-Violent in-fighting became the norm, with plenty of punch exchanges to the body and to the head, as Ruben protected as best he could the cut above his eye with his left glove, and with Castillo intent on breaking down Olivares and finally snatching the coveted title.
+Violent in-fighting became the norm, with exchanges to body and head, as Ruben protected as best he could his cut eye with his left glove, and with Castillo intent on breaking down Olivares and finally snatching the coveted title.

 In the end, neither fighter yielded nor backed up; it was the referee who stepped in to put an end to the hostilities at the end of round 14, when Olivares’s blood was again flowing liberally from the cut above his eye.
 The stoppage meant Castillo had avenged one more of his losses, and that Olivares had lost a professional fight for the first time in his career.
 More importantly, it meant that the world had a new bantamweight champion: Jesus “Chucho” Castillo. –Rafael García